The Form Rejection

 Here are the common problems of first pages I spot consistently:

 2. cb138b2a5c501e5398583db28fd16bef--writing-humor-writing-quotesYour first chapter mostly consists of backstory.
-You as a writer consider the backstory important because you’ve used it to frame your story or construct your character’s world (that’s world building) and develop the qualities and peculiarities of your characters (that’s characterization), but backstory should be sprinkled throughout your entire book, never dumped on the reader.
-I’m sure you’ve heard this before: BEWARE the dreaded info dump of backstory.
-NEVER DO THAT.
-This is where you the writer find it necessary to reveal the minutia of your character’s lives to us that has NOTHING to do with advancing the plot.
-So, please never have your character in Chapter 1 just doing some mundane activity like riding a bike, washing dishes, etc., any activity where they are basically just sitting around thinking about stuff.
+Backstory is HUGELY important.
+You as a writer understand this, because it gives authenticity to your character’s motivations and actions.
+It helps you frame your story or construct your character’s world (that’s world building) and develop the qualities and peculiarities of your characters (that’s characterization), what motivates them to act and gives them their internal drive, but backstory is often mishandled by novice authors.
+They feel the need to reveal all this info in the first chapters and basically give readers this character’s whole history.
+Backstory can and should should be sprinkled throughout your entire book, never dumped on the reader.
+Yes, you should know your character’s backstory so that when they have to make the right decision they act based on their history and motivations that you know so deeply already.
+But BEWARE the dreaded info dump of backstory.
+Don’t feel like you need to reveal the minutia of your character’s lives to us that has NOTHING to do with advancing the plot.
+Never have your character in Chapter 1 just doing some mundane activity like riding a bike, washing dishes, etc., any activity where they are basically just sitting around thinking about stuff.
 Because the stuff they are usually thinking about is the backstory.
-GET TO THE ACTION.
+Make sure you’re giving readers actual scenes and plot.
+Reveal backstory or motivations as you go when necessary.

 3. Nothing happens.
 No conflict.
-Plot has to be occurring.
-So whatever happens to your main character to motivate them to deal with the conflict around which your story is built, whatever this turning point in their life is that literally shifts them from their ho-hum existence to the tension-filled new “path of plot” the reader wants to spend their Saturday night devouring, it better happen in the first chapter.
+Plot has to be happening.
+What is plot according to Oxford: “the main events of a play, novel, movie, or similar work, devised and presented by the writer as an interrelated sequence.”
+Plot is what your main character is proactively acting or doing to solve the story problem or conflict around which your story is built, after this turning point in their life is that literally shifts them from their ho-hum existence to the tension-filled new “path of plot” the reader wants to spend their Saturday night devouring.
+You find the external drivers of your main characters/villains in the plot too.
+(Internal drivers come from their backstory – who they are).
 Do not leave characters idle.
+Give them main events or think of them as mini-events that add up to the big event.
 Do not write a scene, especially in the first chapter, that does not introduce or advance the story problem/plot.
 LISTEN THOUGH, I’m not saying you have to start with a gun battle.
 Start with a bang doesn’t literally mean that.
+That may mean you’re starting with no context.
 Yes, action’s great, but I still like having a reason to care first.
-So some context is nice.
-There are ways to create some character depth without giving us their life story in an info dump.
+Ok, so lastly, how do you identify scenes that aren’t plot?
+They can be excised like a tumor and the story would advance the same?
+Why is this?
+Because that scene wasn’t “interrelated.”
+Nothing to come hinged on that scene that could be removed.
+If you can link scenes with an “and” then most likely they are not interrelated.
+“And this happened.
+And this happened.
+And this happened” is not good.
+“This happened because this happened” is good.
+That’s causality.
+It’s interrelated.

 5. 7b63c3026e762392e6758e1dc8fcd60b--writer-quotes-writing-motivation-quotesBeware purple prose.
 Basically this is trying to make everything sound elaborate and ornate.
 That means adjectives and adverbs everywhere instead of proper showing.
 So if your sentence is: The ADJECTIVE ADJECTIVE girl ran ADVERB through the ADJECTIVE ADJECTIVE forest, her ADJECTIVE heart hammering ADVERB as the band of ADJECTIVE men dreamed ADJECTIVE … just no…